SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 ## Descriptions
 Functional profile descriptions should be structured as follows:
-- Image indicating the typical appliacle, together with a easily understandable title
+- Image indicating the typical applicable, together with a easily understandable title
 - Short explanation (i.e. long version of the title)
 - Detailed explanation, including very attribute.
 - How to apply the functional profile concerning presence level (i.e. how to handle recommended and optional data points)